Reading time: 11 min.

 The duration of your thinning fringe is determined by the condition which is making your hair fall out.
 Some of these are temporary and will resolve once the element which was causing your hair loss is removed.

-How can I thicken my fringe?
+How can I treat my thinning fringe?

 Book a consultation now with one of our top trichologists.
 They will perform a thorough check-up, which may include a dermoscopy and/or blood tests for hair loss and provide you with the most accurate diagnosis.